pingcap/docs/explain-index-merge.md

 >
 > - You can use the SQL hint [`USE_INDEX_MERGE`](/optimizer-hints.md#use_index_merget1_name-idx1_name--idx2_name-) to force the optimizer to apply Index Merge, regardless of the setting of `tidb_enable_index_merge`.
 To enable Index Merge when the filtering conditions contain expressions that cannot be pushed down, you must use the SQL hint [`USE_INDEX_MERGE`](/optimizer-hints.md#use_index_merget1_name-idx1_name--idx2_name-).
 >
 > - If the optimizer can choose the single index scan method (other than full table scan) for a query plan, the optimizer will not automatically use index merge.
 For the optimizer to use index merge, you need to use the optimizer hint.
+Starting from v8.1.0, you can remove this limitation by setting [Optimizer Fix Control 52869](/optimizer-fix-controls.md#52869-new-in-v810).
+Removing this limitation enables the optimizer to choose index merge automatically in more queries, but might cause the optimizer to ignore the optimal execution plans.
+Therefore, it is recommended to conduct sufficient tests on actual use cases before removing this limitation to make sure that it will not cause performance regressions.
 >
 > - Index Merge is not supported in [temporary tables](/temporary-tables.md) for now.
 >